ankaAR/bestiario5e/_creatures/flumph.md

 ***Telepathic Shroud.*** The flumph is immune to any effect that would sense its emotions or read its thoughts, as well as all divination spells.

-### Actions
+### Acciones

-***Tendrils.*** Melee Weapon Attack: +4 to hit, reach 5 ft., one creature.
+***Tendrils.*** Melee Weapon Attack: +4 al ataque, alcance 5 ft., one creature.
 Hit: 4 (1d4 + 2) piercing damage plus 2 (1d4) acid damage.
 At the end of each of its turns, the target must make a DC 10 Constitution saving throw, taking 2 (1d4) acid damage on a failure or ending the recurring acid damage on a success.
 A lesser restoration spell cast on the target also ends the recurring acid damage.

 ***Stench Spray (1/Day).*** Each creature in a 15-foot cone originating from the flumph must succeed on a DC 10 Dexterity saving throw or be coated in a foul-smelling liquid.
 A coated creature exudes a horrible stench for 1d4 hours.
 The coated creature is poisoned as long as the stench lasts, and other creatures are poisoned while with in 5 feet of the coated creature.
 A creature can remove the stench on itself by using a short rest to bathe in water, alcohol, or vinegar.